-Procedure etc. of Council and committees
+Procedure of the Council and committees

+13.-(1) Subject to any provision made by this Order or under this Order (otherwise than by standing orders) the Council may by standing orders make provision in respect of-

+- (a) its procedure; - (b) the performance of its functions;

-- 13. (1) Subject to any provision made by or under this Order and subject to paragraph 17, the Council shall make standing orders in respect of the Council, its committees and sub-committees, but not in respect of any of the statutory committees, to provide for - - (a) the quorum at meetings; - (b) the procedure at meetings; - (c) establishing standards for the education and training, attendance and performance of members; - (d) the composition of any of its committees and sub-committees; - (e) the chairman of each of its committees to be a Council member; - (f) the procedure by which a person is removed from office under paragraph 9(2); - (g) the functions of its officers; and - (h) circumstances in which meetings are to be in private. - 14.
-(1) In appointing non-Council members to any committee set up under article 3(12) the Council shall have regard, where appropriate and subject to the other provisions of this Order, to the guidance issued by the Commissioner for Public Appointments. - (2) The Council shall ensure that such members of the committee who are not Council members shall have such qualifications, interests or experience as, in the opinion of the Council, are relevant to the field with which the committee is mainly concerned.
+- (c) the constitution of its committees and sub-committees, other than the statutory committees; - (d) the procedure of any of its committees or sub-committees; - (e) the performance by any of its committees or sub-committees of their functions; and - (f) the standards of education, training, attendance and performance expected of the members of committees and sub-committees.

+(2) Standing orders of the Council may make provision with regard to the provisional suspension of a member of the Council from office, pending the taking of a decision about the suspension or removal from office of the member in accordance with the provisions of an order under article 3(7A).

+14.-(1) In appointing non-Council members to any committee set up under article 3(12) the Council shall have regard, where appropriate and subject to the other provisions of this Order, to the guidance issued by the Commissioner for Public Appointments.

+(2) The Council shall ensure that such members of the committee who are not Council members shall have such qualifications, interests or experience as, in the opinion of the Council, are relevant to the field with which the committee is mainly concerned.

-- (3) The majority of members of a professional advisory committee shall be members of the profession concerned and the Chairman shall be a Council member. - (4) The Council shall - - (a) establish and maintain a system for the declaration and registration of private interests of its members and of other members of its committees and sub-committees; and - (b) publish entries recorded in a register of members' interests. - 15.
-(1) Decisions of the Council and committees shall be made by a majority vote of the members present and voting. - (2) In the event of a tie the Chairman shall have an additional casting vote. - (3) This paragraph does not apply to the statutory committees or to decisions of the Council under article 37.
+(4) The Council shall-

+- (a) establish and maintain a system for the declaration and registration of private interests of its members and of other members of its committees and sub-committees; and - (b) publish entries recorded in a register of members' interests.

+15.-(1) Decisions of the Council and committees shall be made by a majority vote of the members present and voting.

+(2) In the event of a tie the Chair shall have an additional casting vote.

+(3) This paragraph does not apply to the statutory committees or to decisions of the Council under article 37.